 Dividend tax is exempt from the postponement regime, because the payment of dividends undermines the liquidity position of companies.

-The request for BUVB can be made via an online form on the tax authorities' website.
+The request for BUVB can be made, until 1 October 2021, via an online form on the tax authorities' website.
 For all income tax, Healthcare Insurance Act, corporation tax, payroll taxes and turnover tax (VAT) assessments, you can simultaneously apply for a postponement of payment.
 You do not have to wait until you have received an assessment for all five, one assessment is sufficient.
 For all other taxes for which you can request a special postponement, you indicate separately whether you want a postponement.

 (Regular) postponement in connection with the corona crisis is also possible for import duties and other import taxes if they are levied under customs regulations for imports, see also the Dutch Tax Authorities’ website.
 These other taxes are: VAT, excise duties, consumption tax for non-alcoholic beverages and coal tax.

-For customs debts incurred in April 2021 you can apply for a postponement until 15 June.
-For customs debts incurred in the months of March 2020 to April 2021, you can no longer apply for a postponement.
+For customs debts incurred in July l 2021 you can apply for a postponement until 15 August.
+For customs debts incurred in the months of March 2020 to June 2021, you can no longer apply for a postponement.

 The debtor applies for a deferment of payment by e-mail to the recipient of Douane Amsterdam: firstname.lastname@example.org.
 Indicate or send along:

-All BUVB regimes - both regular and extended - end on 1 July 2021 at the latest or even before this date in the case of an initially granted extension and for which no further extension has been requested.
+All BUVB regimes - both regular and extended - end on 1 October 2021 at the latest or even before this date in the case of an initially granted extension and for which no further extension has been requested.
 All tax debts that correspond to the period for which an extension has been granted, have to be paid immediately.
-That is already the case as per 1 July 2021, or even before this date in the case an initially granted extension expires.
-For example, the obligation to pay VAT or payroll taxes for the second quarter 2021 or June 2021 falls outside the scope of the BUVB.
+That is already the case as per 1 October 2021, or even before this date in the case an initially granted extension expires.
+For example, the obligation to pay VAT or payroll taxes for the third quarter 2021 or September 2021 falls outside the scope of the BUVB.
 These taxes should be paid or remitted under the normal rules.

 If an entrepreneur fails to meet current obligations once (including in due course the repayments on the accrued (BUVB-)debt) after the extension of payment has expired, this can result in the entire scheme being cancelled and the Tax Authorities may resume the regular collection measures (payment reminder, demand, etc.).